pjy612/SteamLauncher/README.md

 ## Small description of usage

 When the application starts, you will be asked to create the account.
-Once done, download the latest version of the Mr. GoldBerg emulator, extract the zip and go to the settings in the application and select the "experimental_steamclient" folder.

-To add a game, simply drag the game executable to the main page of the application in the appropriate section, fill in the data and right-click on the game card to open the context menu and click "Launch".
+Once done, you can insert games by simply dragging the game executable on the main application page in the appropriate section, fill out all the data, save and pressing the right click on the card game will open the context menu and press "Launch".

 ## Supported Mr. GoldBerg Steam Emulator features

+- Set DLC.txt
+- Set items.json
-- Set items
+- Set default_items.json
-- Set stats
+- Set stats.txt
-- Set achievements and images
+- Set achievements.json and images
+- Set disable_overlay.txt
+- Set disable_networking.txt
+- Set offline.txt
-- Set enable/disable overlay
+- Set account_name.txt (inside steam_saves/settings)
-- Set online/offline mode
+- Set language.txt (inside steam_saves/settings)
-- Set language
+- Set user_steam_id (inside steam_saves/settings)
-- Set listen port
+- Set listen_port.txt (inside steam_saves/settings)
-- DLCs
+- Set steam_interfaces.txt (only if steam_api(64).dll is before May 2016)

 ## Unsupported Mr. GoldBerg Steam Emulator features

 - All those not listed.

-**To solve this problem just go to the folder "%APPDATA%/SteamLauncher/data/apps/_APPID_" and enter the missing data.**
+To solve this problem just go to the folder **"_INSTALL_PATH_STEAMLAUNCHER/data/steam_retriever/\_APPID_"** and enter the missing data.

 **Attention!
-This data is always overwritten:**

-- folder achievements
-- achievements.json
-- stats.txt
-- items.json
-- DLC.txt
-- steam_interfaces.txt
-- force_account_name.txt
-- force_language.txt
-- force_listen_port.txt
-- force_steamid.txt
+Supported features are always overwritten!**

 ## TODO

 The first item in the list has priority.

-- ~~**The SteamLauncher code is sadly worse than a child's drawing of a tree.**~~
-- Automatically download the Mr. GoldBerg emulator.
 - Integrate https://github.com/Sak32009/GetDLCInfoFromSteamDB into the launcher.

 ## FAQ